-- Int.B.1.
-Palliative care addresses physical, psychological, social, and spiritual needs of patients and their families, and provides assistance with medical decision making. - Int.B.2.
-The major clinical skills central to the subspecialty of hospice and palliative medicine are the prevention (when possible), assessment, and management of physical, psychological, and spiritual suffering faced by patients with serious illness and their families. - Int.B.3.
-Hospice and palliative medicine is distinguished from other disciplines by: - Int.B.3.a) a high level of expertise in addressing the multi-dimensional needs many needs of patients with serious illnesses, including skills in symptom-control interventions; - Int.B.3.b) a high level of expertise in both clinical and non-clinical issues related to serious illness, the dying process, and bereavement; - Int.B.3.c) a commitment to an interdisciplinary team approach; and, - Int.B.3.d) a focus on the patient and family as the unit of care.
+Palliative care addresses physical, psychological, social, and spiritual needs of patients and their families, and provides assistance with medical decision-making.

+The major clinical skills central to the subspecialty of hospice and palliative medicine are the prevention (when possible), assessment and management of physical, psychological, and spiritual suffering faced by patients with serious illness and their families.

+Hospice and palliative medicine is distinguished from other disciplines by:

+- a high level of expertise in addressing the multi-dimensional needs of patients with serious illnesses, including skills in symptom-control interventions; - a high level of expertise in both clinical and non-clinical issues related to serious illness, the dying process, and bereavement; - · a commitment to an interdisciplinary team approach; and, - a focus on the patient and family as the unit of care.